Bulletproofing best practices

 A former reporter for the Los Angeles Times, Larrubia was most recently Executive Editor of Marketplace.
 Prior to that, she pioneered the use of data and accountability reporting at Southern California Public Radio/KPCC as Managing Editor for News and Investigations.
 Her work has garnered more than a dozen national journalism awards, including a Scripps Howard National Journalism Award for Investigative Reporting, the AP Managing Editors Public Service Award, and the Livingston Award for Young Journalists.
 She was named CCNMA's 2017 Latina Journalist of and was a JSK Fellow at Stanford in 2010. @elarrubia

-Rochester, Senior News Director_Investigations at The Detroit Free Press, has overseen investigations resulting in federal and state legislation, congressional hearings and regulatory reviews.
-His career includes senior management positions at the Indianapolis Star, Newsday, the Denver Post, Associated Press and the Pittsburgh Post-Gazette.
+Rochester, Editor in Chief at Type Investigations, headquartered in Manhattan, has overseen investigations resulting in federal and state legislation, congressional hearings and regulatory reviews.
+He previously was Senior News Director for Investigations at The Detroit Free Press.
+His career includes other senior management positions at the Indianapolis Star, Newsday, the Denver Post, Associated Press and the Pittsburgh Post-Gazette.
 He served on the national board of directors of Investigative Reporters & Editors. @mjrochester

 No tipsheets have yet been uploaded for this event.